KUL-recon-lab/course_nucmed_tech/latex/04_data_acquisition.md

 % ------------------------------------

-Recall (section [??](#sec:single_crystal)) that the scintillation has a finite duration.
+Recall (section [](#sec:single_crystal)) that the scintillation has a finite duration.
 E.g., the decay time of NaI(Tl) is 230 ns.
 The PMT response time adds a few ns.
 To have an accurate estimate of the energy, we need to integrate over a sufficient fraction of the PMT-outputs, such that most of the scintillation photons get the chance to contribute.
 Let us assume that the effective scintillation time is {math}`\tau_1 / 2`, and that we integrate over that time to compute position and energy.
 Then the result is only correct if no new scintillation starts during that period, and no old one is ending during that period (so the previous scintillation must be older than {math}`\tau_1/2`).
 Otherwise, part of this other scintillation will contribute as well, the energy will be overestimated and the photon is rejected.
 Consequently, a photon is only detected if in a time {math}`\tau_1` exactly one photon arrives.
 If we have a true count rate of {math}`R_0`, then we expect {math}`R_0 \tau_1` photons in the interval {math}`\tau_1`.
 Recall that the number of photons is Poisson distributed, so the probability of having 1 photon when {math}`R_0 \tau_1` are expected is {math}`\exp(- R_0 \tau_1) R_0 \tau_1`.
 This is the count per time {math}`\tau_1`, so the count rate of accepted events will be

 ```{math}
 :label: eq:deadtime_front